Charlie Munger’s House: A Reflection of His Investment Genius

 Fortress Psychology: The Mind Uncluttered

 Walk through the front door, and you wouldn’t find chandeliers.
 You’d find order.
-A Spartan symmetry designed to minimise friction.
+A Spartan symmetry designed to minimize friction.
 That frictionless environment matters because thought is energy.
 The mind burns calories the way muscles burn glycogen.
 Waste it on distractions, and you lose your edge.
 Munger removed friction from his environment the way he removed noise from his portfolio.

 And inside that lab, the core lesson becomes unavoidable: a cluttered environment breeds an untidy mind.
 An uncluttered environment sharpens it to a blade.